Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Introduction

 Despite these advances, the statistical methods for estimating CIs for extinction probability are often inadequate in terms of coverage.
 Approaches for constructing CIs, including the delta/logit method \citep[e.g.,][]{DENNIS:1991aa}, the percentile form of the parametric bootstrap \citep[e.g.,][]{efron1993}, and methods that ignore variance uncertainty \citep{ellner2008commentary}, often deliver poor coverage. \citet{holmes2007statistical} also used a parametric bootstrap approach, although the details of their CI construction are not fully described, making it difficult to evaluate the coverage properties of their approach.
 From a statistical perspective, a CI is the inverse of a hypothesis test, and its width is governed by both sample size and effect size, that is, a function of the parameters that quantifies the magnitude of a phenomenon \citep[e.g.,][]{cohen1988statistical}.
 The key question is therefore not simply how many data points are needed, but which model quantities serve as effect sizes and, for each such effect size, how much data are required to attain a desired level of confidence.
-In extinction models, I examine the possibility that a function of the extinction probability serves as an effect size: when risks are very high or very low, the parameter deviates strongly from its null value, permitting narrow CIs, as illustrated in \citet[][Fig.~8e]{holmes2007statistical}.
+In extinction models, I examine the possibility that a function of the extinction probability serves as an effect size: when risks are very high or very low, the parameter deviates strongly from its null value, permitting narrow CIs, as illustrated in \citet[][Figure~8e]{holmes2007statistical}.
 Here, I derive an analytical CI with near-nominal coverage for the extinction probability under the Wiener process with drift, explicitly incorporating the effect size perspective to clarify when reliable estimation is feasible with limited data.
-I then apply the method to assess the extinction risk of the Japanese eel (\textit{Anguilla japonica}).
+I then extend the framework to settings with additive observation error and short-run dependence by introducing an observation-error-and-autocovariance-robust (OEAR) effective-diffusion estimator based on the long-run variance.
+I apply these methods to assess the extinction risk of the Japanese eel (\textit{Anguilla japonica}).